-If you already have a suitable dog and would like to register we require that the dog is no older than 3 years of age.
-This is due to the amount of time required during the In Training process.
-An exception may be made for older dogs, but this will be considered on a case-by-case basis, the dog will already have a high level of training and be in good health to be considered.
-You can register your puppy prior to 12 months, and we will support you during the puppy development stages while you and your dog are In Training Members of PADs.
+If you already have a suitable dog and would like to register for the In-Training programme, the dog must be no older than 3 years of age.
+This is due to the time commitment required during the training process.
+Exceptions may be considered for older dogs on a case-by-case basis, provided the dog is in good health and already has a high level of training.
+You can register your puppy before they reach 12 months of age, and we will support you through the developmental stages while you and your dog are In-Training Members of PADs.

-Rescue dogs may also be a possibility dependent upon the dogs temperament.
-If you are looking for a rescue dog, we strongly recommend you go to a registered UK rehoming/rescue centre.
-They should be able to assist you with finding the correct temperament and size to suit your needs.
-Please note that some dogs may not reach the training standard required of an assistance dog.
+Rescue dogs may also be a suitable option, depending on their temperament.
+If you are considering adopting a rescue dog, we strongly recommend visiting a registered UK rehoming or rescue centre.
+Their staff can help you find a dog with the appropriate temperament and size to suit your individual needs.
+Please note that many dogs may not reach the training standard required of an assistance dog.
 For further information and insight, please refer to our pros and cons section.

-There are many stages to training and a dogs learning is influenced by genetics and experience, things can happen along your journey which can either facilitate or hinder training.
-A good trainer will be able to support you through this.
-Please see our “Choosing a Trainer Guide” for further information on finding a suitable trainer.
+There are many stages to training, and a dog’s learning is influenced by both genetics and experience.
+Along your journey, various factors may either support or hinder progress.
+A skilled trainer will be able to guide you through these challenges.
+For more information on finding the right trainer, please refer to our “Choosing a Trainer Guide.”

-We accept many breeds, however due to health reasons, we do not accept brachycephalic (flat nose breeds) and toy breeds.
+We accept many breeds, however due to health reasons, we do not accept brachycephalic (flat nose breeds) and toy breeds or dogs with strong phenotypical confirmations eg Shar Pei, Basset Hound.
 Please note, dogs that are crossed with a brachycephalic and/or toy breed may not be suitable and all dogs will need to be cleared by a vet as part of the initial registration process.

 Kindly note that part of the application will require a vet sign off to confirm the vet deems the dog suitable as per our requirements.